 As a precaution I have I configured TG Pro to Auto Boost fan speeds.
 This has helped keep the high temperatures under control (when they go above 80c).

-fyi: TG Pro also allows to to set your own ramps in fan speeds, email alerts, sounds etc (review coming soon).
+fyi: TG Pro also allows you to set your own ramps in fan speeds, email alerts, sounds etc (review coming soon).

 Hope this helps someone.